UML-Cyber-Security/CCDC_Practice_Infrastructure/Proxmox/4-ImportOvaFromVirtualBox.md

 # Import OVA file from VirtualBox
 *Author:* Chris Morales

-*Summary:* This guide will cover how to manually import an `.ova` file that was exported from VirtualBox into Proxmox.
+*Summary:* This guide covers how to manually import an `.ova` file exported from VirtualBox into Proxmox.
 There is no native support for this feature and so manual effort is required.

-# Download the OVA file onto Proxmox
+## Download the OVA file onto Proxmox
-You can either do this directly from the Proxmox Server **host** machine or on a separate computer and transfer over the files using SCP for example **onto the Promox Server host machine**.
+You can do this directly from the Proxmox Server (**host** machine) or on a separate computer and transfer over the files using some file transfer program like SCP **onto the Promox Server**.

-# Unzip the OVA file
+## Unzip the OVA file
-An .ova file will contain three files (the * means any file name):
+An .ova file contains three files (the * means any file name):
 1. *.vmdk
 2. *.mf
 3. *.ovf

 ![](Images/4-ImportOvaFromVirtualbox/Unzip-OVA-File.PNG)

-The main file that you'll need is the `.vmdk` file.
+The main file that we need is the `.vmdk` file.
 In this guide, you'll see it as `Kali-CRV3-disk001.vmdk`.
-This is the actual hard disk of the file, the other files serve as information for VirtualBox in terms of configuration information.
+This is the virtual hard disk of the virtual machine, the other files contain configuration information for VirtualBox.

-# Create a target machine location for the qcow2 file on Proxmox
+## Create a target machine location for the qcow2 file on Proxmox
-For this guide, I will place the eventual converted `.vmdk` into the NFS server.
-When you look at the `VM Disks` of the machines under the `ccdc2024Storage` storage location, it's not intuitive as to where these are being held within the NFS mount.
+For this guide, a converted `.vmdk` was placed into into a NFS server.
+When you look at the `VM Disks` of the machines under the NFS `ccdc2024Storage` storage location, it's not intuitive as to where these are being held within the NFS mount.

 ![](Images/4-ImportOvaFromVirtualbox/Shared-Storage-VM-Disks-Listings.PNG)